 Keep in mind that an international rotation must be approved through the global health department three months before the start of the rotation.

 International rotations are scheduled as elective rotations during your clinical years.
-Students will be able to travel on an international rotation during their third or fourth year up to a maximum of eight weeks.
+Students will be able to travel on an international rotation during their fourth year up to a maximum of eight weeks.

 Any student at DMU can take advantage of traveling abroad for a rotation.
 However, due to accreditation requirements, there are some restrictions that will need to be worked out.
 Speak to your clinical coordinator if you have further questions regarding accreditation requirements.

-Immunizations for any overseas trip sponsored by DMU are provided free of charge in the Student Health Clinic.
-Keep in mind that some vaccines require weeks or even months to become effective and preplanning is crucial.
+Some vaccines require weeks or even months to become effective and preplanning is crucial.
 If you have questions about the vaccines required for your trip, check out the Center for Disease Control (CDC)'s website or contact the DMU medical clinic at 515-271-1710.
-If you are unable to receive your vaccinations at DMU, you will be financially responsible for vaccines/medications from other venues.

 For any overseas rotation, you are required to have medical insurance while abroad.
 Check with your current medical insurance carrier to make sure that you are covered.
 If not, one carrier that we recommend can be found at http://www.traveldocs.com/insurance.htm